AI Use Cases/Construction

 Automated Workflow Execution

 For marketing teams, this eliminates manual account research and replaces it with AI-ranked priority lists that update daily.
-Instead of spending 15 hours weekly building target lists, marketers receive automated account briefings that surface specific project triggers - "Account XYZ just filed three change orders in 30 days, indicating schedule pressure and budget availability."
+Instead of spending hours every week building target lists by hand, marketers receive automated account briefings that surface specific project triggers - "Account XYZ just filed three change orders in 30 days, indicating schedule pressure and budget availability."
 The system automatically personalizes outreach based on which specific pain point is active (cost overruns, schedule slippage, safety incidents, cash flow gaps), and marketing retains full control over messaging, channel selection, and campaign timing.
 AI handles the data work; humans handle the strategy and relationship building.

 A Systems-Level Fix